evalaplace/evalaplace.github.io/_tools/tulips.md

 {% include figure image_path="https://evalaplace.github.io/images/test_single_M10.5_movie.gif" alt="Example TULIPS movie"
  caption="Example TULIPS movie showing how a 10 solar mass star changes in size and in apparent color (as perceived by the human eye) over the course of its life.
-In the lower left corner, you can see a classical Hertzsprung-Russell diagram"%}
+In the lower left corner, you can see a classical Hertzsprung-Russell diagram"%}{: .align-center}

 {% include figure image_path="https://evalaplace.github.io/images/test_single_M10.5_interior_movie.gif"
 alt="Example TULIPS interior movie" caption="Example TULIPS movie showing how a 10 solar mass star loses and generate energy over the course of its life.
 The radius of the circle is proportional to the mass of the star.
 Redder colors indicate a very high energy generation (for example through nuclear fusion) and more purple colors indicate heavy energy losses (for example through neutrino emission).
-In the lower left corner, you can see a classical Hertzsprung-Russell diagram."%}
+In the lower left corner, you can see a classical Hertzsprung-Russell diagram."%}{: .align-center}

 For more information, have a look at a one-hour presentation I gave about TULIPS at a lunch seminar of the Anton Pannekoek Institute, University of Amsterdam: